-I can also offer a Counselling service by telephone, Zoom, WhatsApp, Skype and also by email.
+I can also offer a full Counselling service by Telephone, Zoom, WhatsApp, Skype and also by email.
 Because I do not have certain costs by working from home, I am able to pass those savings on to you.
 Payment for these services is via Paypal or BACS and in advance for each session.
-These sessions are £40 each.
+These sessions are £38 each.

 Counselling Supervision is £50 for an hour or £60 for an hour and a half.

 Where I receive instructions from a third party (eg EAP) and an Initial Assessment and report is required, the cost will be £65.
 Each following session cost will be as above.